Posted in:

 Junior ISA

-If you want to save for your child or you have guardianship over someone under the age of 18, you can put up to £9,000 in a junior ISA (JISA) for them each year.
-Much like the adult ISA, savings can go in either a cash or stocks and shares ISA, or be split between the two.
+If you want to save for your child or have guardianship over someone under the age of 18, you can put up to £9,000 in a junior ISA (JISA) for them each year.
+Much like the adult ISA, savings can go into either a cash or stocks and shares ISA or be split between the two.
 Conduct a cash ISA vs stocks and shares ISA comparison to make the best choice.

 It is also important to remember that as soon as your child turns 18, the money will be theirs to use.
 Parents should conduct sufficient research to determine if a junior ISA is the best place to save money for their child’s future.
 Children born between September 2002 and January 2011 can convert their Child Trust Fund (CTF), which they were automatically enrolled in at birth before they transfer to a Junior ISA.
 It is no longer possible to open a CTF.